-VI.
-THERMALITO PSM SYSTEM
+VII.
+CDWR PSM SYSTEM

-The Thermalito plant PSM system utilizes the PSM controller to communicate with each of the generator protection relays via a serial interface.
+The CDWR plant PSM system utilizes the PSM controller to communicate with each of the protective relays in either a generation plant or pumping plant via a serial interface.
 Each relay is polled to collect the data required to test and validate each of the monitored critical protection system components.
 Preprogrammed test and validation logic is used to determine the current status of each component, with the results included in a daily report sent to the remote PSM server.

 The plant PSM system communicates to the protective relays within the PCM network.
 These relays also act as nodes in the supervisory control and data acquisition (SCADA) system for the sole purpose of performing real-time validation and status reporting of critical protection system components.
 As mentioned, conversations with the relays use a dedicated communications interface for data acquisition only and cannot influence the operation of the SCADA network.
 PSM data exchanges with critical protection system components are completely isolated from SCADA conversations that may include automatic and commanded controls.
-Advantages to this design include system security and the ability to perform PSM maintenance without affecting SCADA operations (see Fig. 4).
+Advantages to this design include system security and the ability to perform PSM maintenance without affecting SCADA operations (see Fig. 6).

-Fig. 4.
+Fig. 6.
 PSM controller system architecture